Transformers (film): Visual effects

 Due to the intricate designs of the Transformers, even the simplest motion of turning a wrist needs 17 visible parts; each of Ironhide's guns are made of ten thousand parts.
 Bumblebee uses a piece below his face-plate as an eyebrow, pieces in his cheeks swivel to resemble a smile, and all the characters' eyes are designed to dilate and brighten.
 According to Bay, "The visual effects were so complex it took a staggering 38 hours for ILM to render just one frame of movement"; that meant ILM had to increase their processing facilities.
 Each rendered piece had to look like real metal, shiny or dull.
 This was difficult to model because the aged and scarred robots had to transform from clean cars.
 Close-up shots of the robots were sped up to look "cool", but in wide shots the animation was slowed down to convincingly illustrate a sense of weight.
 Photographs were taken of each set.
 These were used as a reference for the lighting environment, which was reproduced within a computer, so the robots would look like they were convincingly moving there.
-Bay, who has directed numerous car commercials, understood ray tracing was the key to making the robots look real; the CG models would look realistic based on how much of the environment was reflecting on their bodies.
+Bay, who has directed numerous car commercials, understood ray tracing was the key to making the robots look real; the CGI models would look realistic based on how much of the environment was reflecting on their bodies.
 Numerous simulations were programmed into the robots, so the animators could focus on animating the particular areas needed for a convincing performance.